How Trump loyalists are driving his campaign’s legal efforts to challenge ballots

 This year, as President Trump’s campaign mounts a multistate effort to challenge the counting of ballots around the country, many of the GOP’s preeminent election-law litigators remain on the sidelines.

-Instead, the legal team driving the efforts under the leadership of deputy campaign manager Justin Clark include longtime Trump loyalists and the president’s personal attorneys.
-Among them: Jay Sekulow, the conservative lawyer who defended the president during the special counsel probe and the impeachment process, and William Consovoy, an experienced Supreme Court litigator who has led the efforts in New York court to withhold the president’s tax returns from investigators.
+Instead, the legal team driving the efforts under the leadership of deputy campaign manager Justin Clark includes longtime Trump loyalists and the president’s personal attorneys.
+Among them: Jay Sekulow, the conservative lawyer who defended the president during the special counsel probe and the impeachment process, and William Consovoy, an experienced Supreme Court litigator who has led the efforts in New York courts to withhold the president’s tax returns from investigators.

 In public, the legal maneuvers are being touted by some of the president’s most combative and unpredictable allies, including former New York mayor Rudolph W. Giuliani, former campaign manager Corey Lewandowski and Richard Grenell, Trump’s former acting director of national intelligence, as well as by Trump’s son Eric, an executive at his father’s development company, and former Florida attorney general Pam Bondi.

-Their aggressive strategy, in which the campaign has sought to question the ballot count in five battleground states, has confronted some early setbacks, including the rejection by judges Thursday of its suits in Michigan and Georgia.
+Their aggressive strategy, in which the campaign has sought to question the ballot count in five battleground states, has confronted some early setbacks, including the rejection by judges Thursday of its lawsuits in Michigan and Georgia.

 Judges in two states reject Trump campaign lawsuits as the president continues to press unsubstantiated claims of fraud